-Before using the toilet, switch ON the VAC-UUM PUMP and FRESH WATER PUMP breakers on the DC distribution panel (located in the starboard master stateroom electrical cabinet).
+Before using the toilet, switch ON the VAC-UUM PUMP and FRESH WATER PUMP breakers on the DC distribution panel (installed in the third stateroom electrical cabinet).
 To use the toilet, lift the foot flush lever slightly to wet the bowl with the desired water level.
 Depress the flush lever all the way for approximately three seconds or until the bowl is clear.
 A sharp popping noise is normal when the vacuum seal is broken and flushing action begins.
 It is also normal for a small amount of water to remain in the bowl after flushing.